spglib/spglib/doc/definition.rst

 This is different from the standardized basis vectors **after** idealization :math:`( \bar{\mathbf{a}}_\mathrm{s} \;
 \bar{\mathbf{b}}_\mathrm{s} \; \bar{\mathbf{c}}_\mathrm{s} )`.
 Unless
-this crystal strucutre is distorted from the crystal structure that has the ideal symmetry, this means that the crystal was rotated rigidly in the idealization step by
+this crystal structure is distorted from the crystal structure that has the ideal symmetry, this means that the crystal was rotated rigidly in the idealization step by